 More on Castle Dark

 Castle Park has been spending each Halloween season transforming into Castle Dark for years now, building haunted mazes and scattering scareactors throughout the premises amidst carnival-style rides like roller coasters and spinning UFOs.
 Sort of the light to the now-defunct Scandia Haunt’s dark, so to speak, Castle Dark is not meant for hardcore scare-junkies.
 Rather, it seems better suited as a great place to acclimate less experienced haunt-goers to what they can expect at a haunted experience.
 Castle Dark’s mazes, while lacking the power of a high budget behind them, still contain some spectacularly well-timed scares, creating an admirable bang for their buck.
-The small size of the park and the mazes themselves also make for a more intimate experience, with a higher likelihood of the personal attention that one might not get at a major theme park haunt.
+The modest size of the park and the mazes themselves also make for a more intimate experience, with a higher likelihood of the personal attention that one might not get at a major theme park haunt.

 Similar to Six Flags Fright Fest, Castle Dark is not a separately ticketed event, making it one of the more affordable haunt options in the Inland Empire.
 A single ticket covers both daytime and nighttime hours, with a small upcharge for maze access.

-Once upon a time, Castle Dark used to play home to Chambers of the Mausoleum, one of the most impressive mazes in southern California outside of a major big-budget haunt.
-And while that maze now resides in nearby Corona at Coffin Creek, Castle Dark managed to bounce back as best they could.
 The small park may admittedly not be the most viscerally terrifying experience in southern California, but having run consistently for over a decade, there’s something to be said for how they’ve raised their intensity bit by bit as the years have rolled on.
 The scareactors are dedicated, the mazes are intimate, and the scares are efficient.
 Guests looking to dip their toe into the waters of local, non-major haunted attractions would do well to take a trip down the 91 freeway and give Castle Dark a visit.

 MORE ON HAUNTING